norahellstadius/ServiceBook/README.md

 python3 train.py --input_data_dir "PATH/TO/DATA" --split_data_dir "PATH/TO/SAVE/SPLIT/DATA"
 ```

 After training is complete, the paths where the models are saved will be printed in the terminal.
-Two models are saved: a preliminary model (pre-model) and another model trained for an additional 3 epochs (post-model).
+Two models are saved: a preliminary model (pre-model) and another model trained for an additional 3 epochs with more layers allowed to be trained (post-model).

 The training loss plot is saved in `plots/train_history.png`.
 The directory is also printed in the terminal.